top of page

 Visual Identity

-• This identity draws from the raw energy of sketches and clean design, weaving handwritten messages and expressive gesture drawings throughout the layout—echoing the voices of featured artists.
+• This identity draws from the raw energy of sketches and clean design, weaving handwritten messages and expressive drawings throughout the layout—echoing the voices of featured artists.

 • To honor MassArt’s brand, the typeface Interstate—part of its official typography—was thoughtfully integrated.
 Angular design elements mirror the distinctive diagonal found in the MassArt logo, reinforcing visual cohesion.